Understanding How Your Diet Impacts High Blood Pressure

 • Eat a low-sodium, high-potassium diet: A healthy diet that is low in sodium and high in potassium can lower blood pressure by helping to reduce the amount of fluid in the body and by helping the blood vessels relax.
 This may look like eating more vegetables with every meal and removing ultra-processed snack foods and convenience items from your diet.

 • Exercise regularly: When you exercise, your heart muscle becomes stronger.
 This allows the heart to pump more blood with less effort.
-Exercising also helps to reduce the stiffness of your arteries.
-When your arteries are stiff, it is more difficult for your heart to pump blood through them.
-Finally, exercise can help you to lose weight.
-Being overweight can increase your blood pressure.
+Exercising also helps to reduce the stiffness of your arteries which is beneficial because when your arteries are stiff, it is more difficult for your heart to pump blood through them.
+Finally, exercise can help you to lose weight, with being overweight being a major contributor to elevated blood pressure.

 • Limit alcohol: Drinking too much alcohol can raise blood pressure to unhealthy levels.
 Having more than three drinks in one sitting temporarily increases blood pressure, but chronic heavy drinking can lead to long-term increases.
 Cutting back on alcohol consumption will help reduce blood pressure.
 The NHS recommends that men and women should have no more than 14 units of alcohol over a week on a regular basis.